kal-aalrajhi/Fun-with-GPT-3/ai-fun/fun-with-gpt-3/README.md

 Users are welcome to remove cards they're no longer using.

 Three Facts is completely tabbable, thus making it fully usable without a mouse!

-Finally, with the use of semantic tags and WAI-ARIA tags, the website is screen reader friendly.

 #### Demo of Features
 *note that all features shown are accessable with just a keyboard*